ursbestfriend/NASSCOM-VSD-SoC-Design/README.md

 -   Synthesis settings in OpenLANE can be adjusted to influence cell selection and placement, potentially improving slack.

--   Vsdinv (Vendor Standard Delay Inverter) might be a setting or script that utilizes a specific standard cell inverter for timing analysis during synthesis.

 **Importance of a Good Clock Tree:**

 -   The clock tree distributes the clock signal to all parts of the